Choose from 100s of elite activity and accommodation options.

 Bristol is the fourth most visited city in the UK for a number of reasons, the great nightlife on offer being no small part of that but also great travel links, being easily accessible by train from London or by car as it is directly off the M4.
 Being the man with the plan is the only way forward, find out the best on offer whether that be where to stay, what to do or how to budget effectively to get the most for your money.
-It's no easy task trying to get a rabble of stags together and plan a weekend to suit everyone’s pocket while making sure the groom gets a fitting send off, especially if you’re not familiar with your city of choice.
-That’s where we can help.
-StagWeb have been planning Bristol stag weekends since 2002 so not only do we know the city well but we’ve built up long standing relationships with the best activities and accommodation available.
+It's no easy task trying to get a rabble of stags together and plan a weekend to suit everyone's pocket while making sure the groom gets a fitting send off, especially if you're not familiar with your city of choice.
+That's where we can help.
+StagWeb have been planning stag weekends since 2002 so not only do we know the city well but we've discovered the best stag do activities in Bristol.
+If you're spending the weekend, don't forget to check out our huge selection of stag do accommodation in Bristol too.

 Think of the money.
 Of course price is always going to be a factor, when booking any kind of group weekend you instantly become responsible for the fate of everyone's hard earned dollar.
 So you need to spend it wisely and also make sure its protected.
 Booking with an ABTA approved company means everyone's cash is protected and the company you'll be dealing with meets their high requirements and codes of practise.